Taipei is heaven for foodies. There is so much good

-General Tips on visiting Taipei
+General Travel Tips on Visiting Taipei

 I ordered the small dark-broth spicy noodles, which is the typical Taiwanese style, for myself while my boyfriend ordered the small clear broth noodles, both of which are actually not very “small”.
-I think most people would be happy with the small portion especially if you plan to walk around Taipei and eat more after.
+I think most people would be happy with the small portion especially if you plan to walk around Taipei and eat more after this.
 You can also get some side of stir-fried vegetable dishes, which you have to order separately from the booth next to the entrance – this will get added to your bill later.

 Thanks to my friend Jasmine Chen for recommending this one!